 About Brunswick church

-Our church began over two hundred years ago in a humble barn as a church which would offer services in English.
-The only other churches in the area conducted their services solely in German.
-Since that time Brunswick Church has had a rich history of proclaiming the gospel.
+Our church began over two hundred years ago in a humble barn.
+It served as a church that would offer worship services in English, while the other churches in the area conducted their services solely in German.
+Since that time, Brunswick Church has had a rich history of proclaiming the gospel.
 The church has grown in many ways since those early pioneers pledged to form this community of faith.

-Brunswick church is a place where the people of God leads us to be family that extends the grace, mercy, and forgiveness of Jesus to everyone.
-No matter what you have been through or what question you might have, we want you to be part of the family.
+Brunswick Church is a place where the people of God lead us to be a family that extends the grace, mercy, and forgiveness of Jesus to everyone.
+No matter what you have been through or what questions you might have, we want you to be part of our family.

 Learn more about Brunswick church

 Our vision is to “to grow as disciples who ADORE God, BELONG together in Christ, and COMMIT to serving others.”
 In the midst of that we acknowledge that we are a broken people, who need each other to discover healing and reconciliation.
 Most of the people you meet when you visit Brunswick Church will be nice and friendly.
 But you need to know, before you come, that we’re a bunch of broken folks.
 There are people attending, and even leading Brunswick Church, who have major hurts, habits, and hang-up’s.
 In fact, perfect people are not allowed.
 We’re a community of people who don’t have it all together but are discovering what it means to find life in Jesus, to follow him fully, to break free from our past, and to walk in victory together.
 That’s who we are.
 Read more about our core values, our beliefs, and our staff.